Categorical properties and homological conjectures for bounded extensions of algebras: Introduction

 where $\Omega^l_{A^e}(-)$ and $\Omega^l_{B^e}(-)$ denote the syzygy endofunctor of the stable module category of $A^e$ and $B^e$, respectively. \end{Def} In this situation, there is a triangle equivalence with quasi-inverse

+This kind of singular equivalences provide rich structural information, and play an important role in the study of singular equivalences and homological properties.
+For example, it was verified in \cite{Wang15} and \cite{CLW20} that the finitistic dimension conjecture and Keller's conjecture for singular Hochschild cohomology are invariant under singular equivalences of Morita type with level.
+Thus we are interested in constructing singular equivalences of Morita type with level.

-In \cite{CLW23}, Chen, Liu, and Wang proved that a tensor functor with a bimodule defines a singular equivalence Morita type with level under certain conditions, and in \cite{Dal21}, Dalezios proved that for certain Gorenstein algebras, a singular equivalence induced from tensoring with a complex of bimodules always induces a singular equivalence of Morita type with level.
-Qin in \cite{Qin22} gave a complex version of Chen-Liu-Wang's work, which extended Dalezios' result to arbitrary algebra (not limited to Gorenstein algebra).
+In \cite{CLW23}, Chen, Liu, and Wang proved that a tensor functor with a bimodule defines a singular equivalence of Morita type with level under certain conditions, and in \cite{Dal21}, Dalezios proved that for certain Gorenstein algebras, a singular equivalence induced from tensoring with a complex of bimodules always induces a singular equivalence of Morita type with level.
+Qin in \cite{Qin22} gave a complex version of Chen-Liu-Wang's work, which extends Dalezios' result to arbitrary algebras (not limited to Gorenstein algebras).

 Given an algebra $A$, there is an exact sequence of triangulated categories: